TCP/IP Facts

 -

-The three‑way handshake prevents spoofed-IP address session setup.
-During session establishment, TCP performs a three‑way handshake that verifies both endpoints are reachable.
-A spoofed IP address cannot receive the SYN‑ACK response and therefore cannot complete the handshake.
 The handshake also establishes the initial Sequence and Acknowledgment numbers.
-These values are randomly assigned during the handshake and evolve dynamically based on traffic.
-For an attacker to inject packets successfully, they must guess both numbers precisely, which is extremely difficult in practice.
+These values are randomly generated and evolve dynamically as data flows.
+For an attacker to inject packets successfully, they would need to guess both numbers exactly—an extremely difficult task in practice.

 TCP/IP operates at the transport layer and requires a listening application.
 TCP must know which application should receive the data, and applications are identified by port numbers.
 A server must explicitly start a service and open a listening port before it can accept incoming connections.
 If a system has no open listening ports, there is no entry point for an attacker to connect to.
 In addition, the application itself has specific, predefined tasks and cannot be manipulated to perform arbitrary actions chosen by an attacker.